ADHD - Adolescent and Adult

 Attention-Deficit Hyperactivity Disorder (ADHD) is characterized by symptoms of impulsive behavior, emotional outbursts, hyperactivity, inattention, loss of focus, forgetfulness, and disorganization.
-These symptoms may be present all at once or may only appear occasionally, depending on the situation.

 It is not the diagnosis that is dangerous but rather the secondary impact of not treating that can become detrimental.
-When kids or adults go untreated they can become despondent, lack motivation and impact self worth.

-How Therapy Can Help ADHD
+How Therapy Can Help my ADHD

 Learning effective coping strategies is one way to gain control over symptoms.

 This would include developing a plan for organization and prioritization in the key areas of difficulty for those with ADHD challenges.
-Goal setting, reward and consequence, and emotional regulation are other areas that are addressed during psychotherapy for ADHD.

-Therapy can also help discover whether attention issues are really the root of the problem: In many cases, learning disabilities, anxiety, anger, problems at home, or other emotional or cognitive issues can be masked by a child’s misbehavior.
-Therapy can help uncover the true nature of the child’s inappropriate or troubling behavior.
+In many cases, learning disabilities, anxiety, anger, problems at home, or other emotional or cognitive issues can be masked by a child’s misbehavior.

 ADHD in Adults